 UPDATE!
 Joe Petrosino Murder Solved!

-In June 2014, Italian police announced they had solved the case!
+In June 2014, Italian police announced they had solved the case of the murder of Lt.
+Joe Petrosino!
 Click here to read the story!